 One Sunday every month, we offer an ancient service of sung prayer known as Compline.
 This simple, candlelit service is a perfect way to close the day.

 The Cathedral sits in the Heart of Charleston at 126 Coming Street, Charleston, SC 29403

 While parking in downtown Charleston can be challenging, the Cathedral has been blessed with access to several different lots in our Midtown neighborhood.
 See our parking map below.
 Parking passes are available to congregants for use of our main lot during the week.
 Click below to apply for a parking pass, whether you are a congregant, a diocesan employee, or a lease-holder.

 What to Expect

 Our services are rooted in the rhythm of our historic Anglican liturgy.
 All who are gathered are invited to join in the reenactment of the story of the gospel through song, prayer, scripture, and sacrament.
 Our liturgy is drawn from the Book of Common Prayer, the worldwide source of Anglican worship.
-The 8:00 service follows the liturgy of the 1928 Prayer Book, which is the most traditional form in use today.
-The 9:15 service generally uses the Rite I liturgy of the 1979 Prayer Book, which retains the ceremonial feel of the 1928 yet updates the language.
-The liturgy of our 11:00 services is an adapted form of the Rite II liturgy.
+The 8:00 service follows the liturgy of the 1928 Prayer Book.
+The 9:15 service uses an Anglican liturgy with traditional language.
+The liturgy of our 11:00 service uses a standard Anglican worship order with contemporary language.

 Our Choral service is steeped in the riches of the English choral tradition, and its corporate praise is based in the 1982 Episcopal Hymnal.
 Our Contemporary worship is in the folk-Americana style, and draws from sources old and new.